wmbutler/writing/2018-02-bill-butler.md

 Tables, dropdowns, form fields, modals, fonts, icons, colors.
-We plan to seek community comment via github issues and mock ups to propose consistent ways to view all of the current information available in the BitShares Wallet.
+We plan to seek community comment via github issues and mock ups to propose consistent ways to view all of the current information available in the BitShares wallet.

 In some cases, this simply means we will alter a table to fit into an accepted style.
 We may propose to merge two separate views into one if it's discovered that they contain related information.

+## UX/UI

 Along the way, the goal is to create a flow that most people will find intuitive.

-The additional funding for this proposal will add weight to the UX/UI desing work that needs to happen up front.
+The additional funding for this proposal will add weight to the UX/UI design work that needs to happen up front.
 This new budget proposal earmarks
 $8,000 per month to the UX process alone.

 ## Documentation